Unprocessed Grief, Are you stuck in it?

 Grief is a normal reaction to loss and if you have experienced love then you shall experience grief at sometime in your life.
 Everyone grieves in his or her own time frame and in the way that is right for him or her.
 The problem occurs if grief is brushed under the covers and not dealt with, it makes you believe that you are fine.
 But it will relentlessly attack you until you process it.
 What I teach is to take grief by the hand and make it your friend.
 It is then that it can be your greatest teacher and transformer.
 Unprocessed grief will likely cause you to get into a “stuck state”.
 This blog will help you determine if you are in one or not.

 Grief comes to us from many different types of loss.
 I have experienced it many times in many different ways, thus I consider myself an expert on the subject and I write about it in my books.
-The worst time was when my husband died by suicide in 2005.
+The worst was when my husband died by suicide in 2005.
 I was the one to find him dead on our basement floor from multiple gunshots to his head.
 Shock and complicated grief followed and I was either going to die or survive.
 Perhaps you have had a similar experience.

 Become a survivor!

 I speak much about grief when it’s related to death by suicide, but there are also other types of grief not related to death.
 Those include the loss of a job, loss of health or loss of a relationship or loss of anything once familiar that has changed.
-Because of those, many people walk around grieving and get in a stuck state.
+Because of those, many people walk around grieving and get into a stuck state.

 Other types of unprocessed grief!